Updated December 4, 2024

 Since 1994, luminarias have been a highlight of the holidays in our neighborhood, and this year is no exception.
-Thanks to the generosity of many Brentwood and Crestview neighbors, Arroyo Seco once again glowed with candlelight on the evenings of December 22-25, 2023.
+Thanks to the generosity of many Brentwood and Crestview neighbors, Arroyo Seco will once again glow with candlelight on the evenings of December 22-25, 2024.

 Brentwood neighbors started the luminaria project to celebrate the 1993 planting of more than 250 trees along Arroyo Seco and Hancock Creek between Koenig and Justin.
 (More about Hancock Creek here.)
 More recently, the project has expanded into Crestview, north of Justin up to West St. Johns.